cometchat/cometchat-uikit-react/README.md

 # What is UI Kit
 The UI Kit library is collection of custom UI Component and UI Screens design to build chat application within few minutes.
-UI kit is designed to avoid boilerplate code for building UI,it has three different ways to build a chat application with fully customizable UI.It will help developers to build a chat application within using various UI Components.
+UI kit is designed to avoid boilerplate code for building UI, it has three different ways to build a chat application with fully customizable UI.
+It will help developers to build a chat application within using various UI Components.

 ## Setup
- Follow the below metioned steps for easy setup and seamless integration with UI Kit
+ Follow the below mentioned steps for easy setup and seamless integration with UI Kit

 ### Get your Application Keys
 <a href="https://app.cometchat.io/" traget="_blank">Signup for CometChat</a> and then:

 * Create a new app
-* Head over to the API Keys section and note the `API_Key` and `App_ID` (for Auth Only key)
+* Head over to the Auth Keys section in API Keys and note the `API_Key` and `App_ID` (for Auth Only key)
 ---